mayamathur/academic-website-template/README.md

 ### Personal info

-Edit the `_config.yml` file (name, social, Googl Analytics tag, etc.).
+Edit the `_config.yml` file (name, social, Google Analytics tag, etc.).

 Change the `assets/images/avatar.jpg` picture, make sure it is a square image otherwise the image will look like an ellipse, not a circle.
+Also make sure it's not too large; otherwise push might fail.

 Replace `favicon.ico`: create a logo and save it as a 50x50 pixel PNG image, possibly with transparent beckground.